aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 <summary>Method <code>publish_balance</code></summary>

 This method publishes a `Balance` resource to a given address.
-Since this resource is needed to receive coins through minting or transferring, `publish_balance` method must be called by a user before they can receive money, including the module owner.
+Since this resource is needed to receive coins through minting or transferring, the `publish_balance` method must be called by a user before they can receive money, including the module owner.

 This method uses a `move_to` operation to publish the resource: